toomasv/learning/drawing/readme.md

 on-down [s: skip insert tail face/draw compose [box (event/offset) (event/offset)] -3]
 ```

-Here we are first composing box's formula with `down` event's offset.
+Here we are first composing box's formula with `down` event's offset, that is our mouse's position.
 Then we are inserting this formula to the tail of `face/draw`, i.e. our canvas.
 And finally we are skipping 3 steps back from tail (to just before `box`) and recording this position with set-word `s:`.

 But in this way any `down` event regadless of which figure is selected on text-list will result in inserting box.
 We need to discriminate between which figure is selected, and insert different formulas accordingly.
-Let's handle this by switchig on selected element. `tl/selected` gives us the number of selected element in tl (i.e. our textlist),
+Let's handle this by switchig on selected element. `tl/selected` gives us the number of selected element in tl
-so we neede to pick corresponding elemnt from `tl/data`:
+(i.e. our textlist), so we neede to pick corresponding elemnt from `tl/data`:

 ```
 on-down [